|

 El watched from his royal dias as the teutonic integrity of the 3rd

-body was analyzed on the deck below.
+body was analyzed by specialists below decks.
 Since the shell was

 doomed anyway, it was illogical to study the indigenous